-We trained a $\{8-50-50-1 tl\}$ NN with 1,560 examples calculated from the analytical PES.
-The elbow plots were evaluated above different high-symmetric sites, i.e. top, bridge, and hollow sites and one intermediate configuration at $(X_c = 0.25a, Y_c = 0.25a, \text{ with } a \text{ being the lattice})$ constant of the (1x1) surface unit cell).
+We trained a {8-50-50-1 tl} NN with 1560 examples calculated from the analytical PES.
+The elbow plots were evaluated above different high-symmetric sites, i.e., top, bridge, and hollow sites and one intermediate configuration at $[X_c$ =0.25a, Y_c =0.25a, with a being the lattice constant of the (1×1) surface unit cell].
 At each site the energies were collected for five different angles φ with the molecule upright, 45° tilted, and parallel to the surface.
 For a single elbow plot we used 30 points along and perpendicular to the reaction path.
-The test set consists of 5,200 energies sampled from the same elbow plots as the training set.
-The training error after 50 epochs and two hours runtime on an IBM-SP2 node measured 0.1 meV with a test error of $0.15 \,\mathrm{eV}$.
+The configurations of the test set have been chosen from the same elbow cuts as the training set.
+In total, we have used 5200 energies as the test set.
+The training error after 50 epochs and 2 hours run time on an IBM-SP2 node measured 0.1 meV with a test error of 0.15 eV.
 From the information of the root mean squared error alone we would judge this approximation as being satisfactory.